norma13115/aisd-jse-on-the-job-11324/README.md

 2. **CSS Styling**: Enhance your site using various CSS techniques.
 3. **Advanced Design**: Utilize CSS frameworks to create a polished, responsive design.

-Review the included example which represents the kind of site you'll have created by the time you finish all 4 on the job projects."
-Adjust to your preference.

 ## Resources 📦